June 16, 2017 - President Trump’s Cuba Announcement

 Car rentals, taxis, and buses are available.
 We can provide transfers from the airport in Havana to hotels at reasonable prices in air conditioned vans or cars.
 We can also arrange private transportation for your entire stay in Cuba, including transportation to other cities by car, buses or airplane.

-Should I request hotel reservations with another agency because I have not received confirmation?
+Should I make reservations with another agency because I have not received confirmation?

 No. Do not double book.
 Cuba is very slow about confirming reservations, and Americans are accustomed to obtaining immediate confirmation.
 Find an agency that you trust and be patient enough to allow that agency to book your flights, hotels, and transfers.